JonathanGrossman/python_basics/12_lists.md

 >>> 'TypeError: pop() takes at most 1 argument (2 given)'
 ```

+The argument you pass into `.pop()` must be an integer or else it returns an error.

 ```python
 # define variable
 sample_list = ['First', 'Second', 'Third', 'Fourth', 'Fifth']